NethServer/ns8-docs/webtop.rst

 =============================

 External IMAP accounts can be accessed in read-only mode.
-Each user can have maximum 3 external accounts.
+Each user can have a maximum of 3 external accounts.

 To enable the feature:

 1. Access the administration panel, then selected :guilabel:`Properties (system)`
-2. Click on :guilabel:`Add` button and selected :guilabel:`com.sonicle.webtop.mail`
+2. Click on :guilabel:`Add` button and select :guilabel:`com.sonicle.webtop.mail`
 3. Create a new key named ``external-account.enabled`` with value ``true``
 4. Give a specific authorization to the user by setting: